Hey Hey It's Saturday: Plucka Duck

 If the contestant elected to pluck a duck, the character Plucka Duck—a man in a duck costume—appeared and contestants plucked a feather from his tail.
 Each feather had a number concealed on it which corresponded to a prize, and that would be the prize won.

 This was later changed.
 In the subsequent version of the contest a large mechanical contraption resemblant of a merry-go-round powered by a bicycle—usually ridden by Plucka himself—would be wheeled on.
 The contestant would have to pick a soft-toy duck (later created in Plucka's image) from the spinning wheel, which would have a number hidden under its vest.
 This number, as with the wheel, corresponded with a prize.

 On one occasion a contestant spun the wheel and landed the peg between the wheel's highest prize (a car) and that of a lesser prize.
 The show was interrupted by a phone call from the head of the Nine Network, Kerry Packer, who directed Somers to "Give her the car."

 Plucka Duck would often have a female presenter performing alongside him.
 One of his presenters in the early 1990s was Melissa Hannan who was a popular TV personality at the time, daughter of Jimmy Hannan.
 Plucka Duck's most recent female presenter was Suze Raymond, who was host of Channel Nine's music video program Eclipse Music TV.

+During most of the 1992 segments, Mike O'Donnell theme music for Thomas the Tank Engine was played while the wheel spun for contestants.

 Molly's Melodrama

-The former talent co-ordinator/interviewer of Australian Television's Countdown, Ian "Molly" Meldrum hosted a segment titled "Molly's Melodrama".
+The former talent co-ordinator/interviewer of Australian Television's Countdown, Molly Meldrum hosted a segment titled "Molly's Melodrama".
 This segment was similar to Countdowns Humdrum segment where Molly would review local and international music as well as interview the famous and infamous faces of the musical scene.
 However, in true Hey Hey fashion, Molly's segment was often taken over by other cast members (Dickie Knee in particular) who often performed cruel and painful pranks on Meldrum.

 Prior to Molly Meldrum, the music review segment featured Gavin Wood, former Countdown voice-over man, with his segments frequently punctuated with practical jokes targeting him.